-- (3) Demolition of an approximately 1,350 square foot single family dwelling and removal of the attached 1,079 square foot deck (deck supports to be cut off at grade and slab foundation to remain in place). - (4) Demolition and removal of the existing 1,118 square foot detached residential second unit (DRSU) and accessory structure (slab foundation to remain in place). - (5) Remove existing 2-4' retaining wall located within the 100 ft riparian corridor setback, and re-plant northern path to stream terrace maintaining only a pedestrian path for purposes of habitat restoration and maintenance. - (6) Removal of an existing play structure from within the 100 ft buffer setback from edge of canopy/riparian. - (7) Removal of an existing water well and associated vault located in the creek terrace level and within the 100 ft riparian corridor setback in the eastern portion of the property. - (8) Resource Capping.
+- (3) Demolition of an approximately 1,350 square foot single family dwelling and removal of the attached 1,079 square foot deck (deck supports to be cut off at grade and slab foundation to remain in place). - (4) Demolition and removal of the existing 1,118 square foot detached residential second unit (DRSU) and accessory structure (slab foundation to remain in place). - (5) (3) Remove existing 2-4' retaining wall located within the 100 ft riparian corridor setback, and replant northern path to stream terrace maintaining only a pedestrian path for purposes of habitat restoration and maintenance. - (6) (4) Removal of an existing play structure from within the 100 ft setback from edge of canopy/riparian. - (7) (5) Removal Abandonment of an existing water well and associated vault located in the creek terrace level and within the 100 ft riparian corridor setback in the eastern portion of the property. - (8) (6) Resource capping.
+Placement of sterile fill over the area designated in Lebow 2012 (p.
+54, Figure 4-2) as a significant archaeological site.
 The slab foundations associated with the residence and DRSU would be left in place and all existing utility lines would be abandoned in place.
-The areas around the slabs, extending down to the proposed split rail fence would be capped with fill soils totaling approximately 2,400 cubic yards on Proposed Parcel B and approximately 415 cubic yards on Proposed Parcel A ranging from 12 to 18 inches deep.
+The significant site area areas around the slabs, extending down to the proposed split rail fence would be capped with fill soils totaling approximately 2,400 cubic yards on Proposed Parcel B and approximately 415 cubic yards on Proposed Parcel A 2,815 cubic yards and ranging from 12 to 18 inches deep.
 The fill soils would be non-reactive, "clean", certified fill soil and placed over a geofabric layer.
-All landscaping and other ground disturbance within the sensitive area would occur in fill soils only. - (9) Construction of a new, approximately 250-linear foot split-rail safety fence along the edge of bluff and western top of bank of Toro Canyon Creek (Proposed Parcel B of 12TPM-00000-00006); and
+All landscaping and other ground disturbance within the sensitive area would occur in fill soils only.
+The capping would occur in two phases, as follows: